-The first step to determining how to add a user to Google Analytics is to consider what level of access they should be granted.
+The first step in sharing Google Analytics access is to determine what account level new users should be granted.

 Google Analytics Access Levels

-When you add someone to Google Analytics, you can give them access at one of three different levels.
+When you add someone to GA, you grant access at one of three different levels.

 1 – Account Level

 This level allows the greatest access to your Google Analytics account.
 When you add someone at the account level, you’re giving them full access to all of the account’s properties and views.